 - Music therapy

-By participating in spiritual and life meaning activities during the rehabilitation process, clients cultivate a source of support, comfort and clarity that they can continue to practice outside our center.
-Private reflective activities, guided classes or spiritual communities can be useful for fostering this sense of meaning during the continual experience of recovery outside formal treatment.
+By participating in spiritual and meaningful activities during the rehabilitation process, clients can cultivate a source of support, comfort and clarity that they can continue to practice outside our center.
+Private reflective activities, guided classes or spiritual communities can be useful for fostering this sense of meaning during the continuous experience of recovery outside formal treatment.

 Supporting Spirituality in Your Loved One’s Recovery

-If you harbor any resentment or anger toward your loved one, you may want to consider the ways spiritual practices could help you, too.
-Meditative practices, journaling, devotionals, and other methods of contemplation can help you better understand and empathize with your loved one, and make it easier for you to move past any negative experiences you had with them when they were under the influence of substances.
+If you harbor any resentment or anger toward your loved one, you may want to consider ways spiritual practice could help you too.
+Meditative practices, journaling, devotionals and other methods of contemplation can help you better understand and empathize with your loved one.
+It may also make it easier for you to move past any negative experiences you had with them when they were under the influence of substances.